darkanakin41/stream-bundle/README.md

 * Add more streams platform in the process
 * Handle errors from providers (mainly quota)
 * Create some unit tests and setup a pipeline ?
-* Move to MappedSuperClass for entities
-* Use a library for Twitch API